Rome: Sant’Agnese fuori le Mura

 Basilica Constantiniana.

 It can be difficult to get a good view of the basilica.
 In fact, I had to climb a wall near the Santa Costanza to see it.
 I highly recommend looking up the basilica on Google Maps, so that it can be viewed from above.
 It is also a good idea to walk to the Via Bressanone behind the basilica, which is the best spot to admire the remains of the semi-circular end.
-It looks to be pretty intact, although whatever decorative elements were once there are now all gone.
+It appears to be pretty intact, although whatever decorative elements were once there are now all gone.
 Whether the building was entirely roofed is up for debate.
 It is plausible that in fact only the aisles were covered.

 The Honorian basilica

 The church of Sant’Agnese fuori le Mura is slightly to the east of the ruins of the Constantinian basilica.
 It is possible that Pope Damasus I (366-384) founded a proper church here during his pontificate.
 Pope Symmachus (498-514) supposedly restored this church in the early sixth century.
-At the moment there is no tangible evidence for either the founding or the restoration, but later generations certainly believed that Symmachus was active here, as he is depicted in the seventh century apse mosaic of the present church.
+At the moment there is no tangible evidence for either the founding or the restoration, but later generations certainly believed that Symmachus was active here, as he is depicted in the seventh-century apse mosaic of the present church.

 Apse mosaic.